-From the results it seems that the majority of the clusters represent some specific topic.
-For example, cluster 0 refers exclusively to questions and issues regarding green cards while cluster 2 to a specific promotional actions called “Refer a Friend”.
+From the results, it seems that the majority of the clusters represent some specific topic.
+For example, cluster 0 refers exclusively to questions and issues regarding green cards while cluster 2 to a specific promotional action called “Refer a Friend”.
 In contrast, there are also clusters that appear to have more general topics such as cluster 4.

 To get a visual representation into a 2-dimensional plane, as shown below, we used the first two components:

 So far so good but you may wonder what can we do with the results and how these models would probably be incorporated into something bigger that would help you optimize your customer support.
 Although the answer is not that straightforward as it relies on the type of your business and your business goals, there are a few interesting proposals that we came up to.